daitss/transform/README.md

-Format Transformation Service
+DAITSS Transformation Service
 =============================

-* The transformation service performs the format transformation on a given url.
-The url should contain a transformation identifier which is used to look up the defined transformation instruction, and optionally a source file for the transformation.
+DAITSS Transformation Service execute the format transformation on a given file/resource based on given transformation identifier.
+The transformation identifier is used to look up the transformation instruction to perform the format transformation.

+ * Given a request to transform a file/resource, extract the transformation identifier from the request.
-* The transformation identifier is then used to look up the actual transformation instruction in the config file i.e., transform.xml.
+ * Look up the transformation instruction for the transformation identifier in the config file i.e., config/transform.xml.
-* The transformation service then performs the format transformation, locally cache the created files with proper file extension and send back the link(s) of the created file(s).
-The transformation service would also return associated premis event and agent to record the result of the transformation and the software that is used for the transformation.
+ * The Transformation Service then performs the format transformation, locally cache the created files with proper file extension and send back the link(s) of the created file(s).
+The Transformation Service would also return associated PREMIS event and agent to record the result of the transformation and the software that is used for the transformation.
-* The calling client would parse the return links to retrieve the created files.
+ * The calling client would parse the returned links to retrieve the created files.
  * Once the created file(s) are retrieved by the calling clients, the local caches for the files are removed.

 Quickstart
 ==========